rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

     [['a5', 'a6', 'a7', 'a3', 'a8', 'a9', 'a4', 'a1', 'a2'],
      ['a5', 'a6', 'a7', 'a3', 'a9', 'a4', 'a1', 'a8', 'a2']]

-We may visualize the partial order defined by the :ref:`epistemic fusion <Epistemic-Fusion-label>` of both optimal *Kemeny* rankings by using the :py:class:`~transitiveDigraphs.RankingsFusionDigraph` class as follows.
+We visualize the partial order defined by the :ref:`epistemic fusion <Epistemic-Fusion-label>` of both optimal *Kemeny* rankings by using the :py:class:`~transitiveDigraphs.RankingsFusionDigraph` class as follows.

 .. code-block:: pycon
    :name: KemenyRankingsFusion